 From Bauhaus Student to Brutalist Supreme: Highlights by Marcel Breuer

-In our upcoming September issue, we visit a 1954 house designed by celebrated icon Marcel Breuer.
-As a bit of preview, we dip into Phaidon's new monograph on the Bauhaus-trained architect.
-Written by Robert McCarter, the book surveys Breuer's varied portfolio.
-Known for his tubular steel furniture designs, massive Brutalist government buildings, and boundary-pushing private houses, Breuer's influence on modernism is significant in both his native Europe and in the States.
-Take a cruise through some highlights from his career below and tell us in the comments: what is your favorite Breuer work?
+In our September 2016 issue, we visit a 1954 house designed by celebrated icon Marcel Breuer.
+As a bit of preview, we dip into Phaidon’s monograph on the Bauhaus-trained architect.
+Written by Robert McCarter, the book surveys Breuer’s varied portfolio.
+Known for his tubular steel furniture designs, massive brutalist government buildings, and boundary-pushing private houses, Breuer’s influence on modernism is significant in both his native Europe and in the States.
+Take a cruise through some highlights from his career below.

 Published